DarkGeekMS/OpenGL-In-The-Middle-Of-Nowhere/README.md

 ### Utilized Technologies and Frameworks

-- C++ OpenGL Libraies, such as: GLFW, GLAD and GLM.
+- C++ OpenGL Libraries, such as: GLFW, GLAD and GLM.
 - GLSL.
 - C++ tinyobjloader.
 - CMake.